stoeps13/connections-doc/source/admin/admin/t_admin_homepage_add_widgets.md

         -   **Custom rule defined for this gadget in the proxy-policy.dynamic file** enforces settings that are defined in the policy file.
 For more information, see the *Configuring per-host proxy access rules for OpenSocial gadgets* topic.
     4. In the **Service Mappings** section, create a new mapping between an OAuth client, such as Facebook or Twitter, and its associated service.
 Also, you can edit or remove an existing mapping.

+        !!! note
-        **Note:** This setting manages the association of the clients with individual gadgets.OAuth clients must be pre-configured using wsadmin commands.
+    This setting manages the association of the clients with individual gadgets.OAuth clients must be pre-configured using wsadmin commands.

         1. Click **Add Mapping** to create a new mapping between an OAuth service and an OAuth client.
 In the fields that display, select an **OAuth Client** name and enter the associated **Service Name**.
         2. Select an existing mapping in the map list and then click **Edit Mapping** to update the mapping.